camunda/camunda-docs-manual/content/user-guide/runtime-container-integration/jboss.md

 ## Implicit Module Dependencies with the Process Application API

-When using the Process Application API (i.e., when deploying either a ServletProcessApplication or an EjbProcessApplication), the Camunda JBoss Subsystem will detect the `@ProcessApplication` class in the deployment and automatically add a module dependency between the application and the process engine module.
+When using the Process Application API (i.e., when deploying either a ServletProcessApplication or an EjbProcessApplication), the Camunda JBoss/WildFly subsystem will detect the `@ProcessApplication` class in the deployment and automatically add a module dependency between the application and the process engine module.
 As a result, we don't have to declare the dependency ourselves.
 It is called an [implicit module dependency](https://docs.jboss.org/author/display/AS72/Implicit+module+dependencies+for+deployments) because it is not explicitly declared but can be derived by inspecting the application and seeing that it provides a `@ProcessApplication` class.

 ## Explicit Module Dependencies